 Exhibit 4.
-Lean Principles for Operational Efficiency1
+Lean Principles for Operational Efficiency

-Five principles to guide the activities for operational efficiency

-Fortifying an upstream process at the request of the customer's downstream requirements or specifications
+Five principles to guide the activities for operational efficiency at the request of the customer's downstream requirements or specifications

 A Lean CQI initiative focuses mainly on alleviating overburden and inconsistency while reducing waste to create a process that can deliver the required results smoothly (Holweg, 2007).
 Teams frequently use these principles once they know what system change will result in an improvement.